mongodb-ps/ce-meko-mongodb-helm-charts/README.md

 Two environment variables are required, called ENV and NS (both case senstive).
 The first describes the selected Git environment for deployment and the second describes the Kubernetes namespace.

 The variables for each deployment are contained in the `values.yaml`.
-The `values.yaml` file for the selected environment must reside in a directory under `charts/values/<ENV>` such as `charts/values/dev/values.yaml` or `charts/values/production/values.yaml`.
+The `values.yaml` file for the selected environment must reside in a directory under `values/<ENV>` such as `values/dev/values.yaml` or `values/production/values.yaml`.
 Each **\<ENV\>** directory will be a different deployment.
-The `examples` directory contains an examples `values.yaml` file, plus there are examples under the `charts/values` directory so the reader can see the structure.
+The `examples` directory contains an examples `values.yaml` file, plus there are examples under the `values` directory so the reader can see the structure.

 The following table describes the values required in the relevant `values.yaml`: